Linnea Ström

 Linnea Ström (born 14 October 1996) is a Swedish professional golfer.
 She joined the U.S.-based LPGA Tour after graduating from the Symetra Tour as 2018 Rookie of the Year.
+She was solo second at the 2022 Madrid Ladies Open and 2023 Walmart NW Arkansas Championship before winning the 2024 ShopRite LPGA Classic.

 Amateur career

-Ström became a member of the Swedish National Golf Team at age 13 and was part of the Swedish team winning the European Girls' Team Championship in 2012 and again in 2013.
-She was a member of the 2013 Junior Solheim Cup Team and the 2012 and 2014 European Junior Ryder Cup Team.
+Ström enjoyed a highly successful amateur career.
+She became a member of the Swedish National Team at age 13 and was part of the Swedish team winning the European Girls' Team Championship in 2012 and again in 2013.
+She was a member of the 2013 Junior Solheim Cup team and the European Junior Ryder Cup teams in 2012 and 2014.

-Ström and Marcus Kinhult, won gold in the mixed category at the 2014 Youth Olympic Games.
-She also won the 2014 Spanish International Ladies Amateur Championship, where she was runner-up the year after, as well as at the 2015 British Ladies Amateur Golf Championship.
+Ström, paired with Marcus Kinhult, won gold in the mixed category at the 2014 Youth Olympic Games.
+At the 2014 Espirito Santo Trophy in Japan, Ström's Swedish team with Louise Ridderström and Madelene Sagström finished tied fifth alongside the United States.
+She won the 2014 Spanish Ladies Amateur, beating Annabel Dimmock 2&1.
+In 2015, she was runner-up at the Spanish Ladies Amateur and at the British Ladies Amateur, where she lost the final to Céline Boutier 3&2.
 She qualified for the 2015 Women's British Open, her first major championship, where she did not made the cut.

 Ström played college golf for the Arizona State Sun Devils at Arizona State University in Phoenix, Arizona, where she was the 2016 Pac-12 Conference Individual champion and Collegiate First Team All American 2016 and 2017.
 She led the Sun Devils to the program's eighth NCAA Division I National Championship in 2017.

-In September 2016, Ström represented Sweden at the Espirito Santo Trophy in Mexico, were she finished as best Swedish competitor, tied 25th in a field of 163 players.